Are psychology assessments working for students?

 How did COVID-19 reshape psychology assessments?

 The rapid online pivot exposed weaknesses in format clarity and equity.
-Open‑book exams and increased coursework diversify how students evidence learning, but they require precise briefs, robust integrity guidance, and reliable access arrangements.
-Institutions that supported students with technology loans, flexible slots, and clear communication reduced stress and preserved academic integrity.
+Open-book exams and increased coursework diversify how students evidence learning, but they require precise briefs, robust integrity guidance, and reliable access arrangements.
+Institutions that backed these changes with technology loans, flexible slots, and clear communication reduced stress and supported fair participation.
 Retaining these practices improves resilience and fairness beyond the pandemic.

 What should change now?